department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/estimate-your-benefits/research/discussion-guide-desktop.md

 You are considering attending **UNIVERSITY OF CALIFORNIA-BERKELEY** for data science and want to know what costs (including tuition, fees, etc.) are covered under the Post 9/11 GI Bill.
 How would you use the Comparison Tool to find out what benefits you would receive if attending University of California-Berkeley?

-_Potential prompt:_ Let's say you were interested in taking classes at this school remotely, how would you go about incorporating that information?
+_Potential prompt:_ Let’s say you received $3000 from your local Rotary Club to help fund your education.
+How would you go about factoring in that money?

 Things to watch for:
 - How does the user select the school (School name or View Details)?